redux-orm/redux-orm/README.md

 ### Caveats

-The ORM abstraction will never be as performant compared to writing reducers by hand, and adds to the build size of your project (last I checked, minimizing the source files without gzipping yielded about 29 KB).
+The ORM abstraction will never be as performant compared to writing reducers by hand, and adds to the build size of your project (last I checked, minimizing the source files and gzipping yielded about 8 KB).
 If you have very simple data without relations, `redux-orm` may be overkill.
 The development convenience benefit is considerable though.

-### Rationale

-For simple apps, writing reducers by hand is alright, but when the number of object types you have increases and you need to maintain relations between them, things get hairy.
-ImmutableJS goes a long way to reduce complexity in your reducers, but `redux-orm` is specialized for relational data.

 ## API